Ron Luciano: Early life

 Luciano was born in Endicott, New York, a suburb of Binghamton near the Pennsylvania border, and lived his entire life there.
 The 6-foot-4, 260-pound Luciano was a standout offensive and defensive tackle at Syracuse University, where he majored in mathematics.
 He played in the 1957 Cotton Bowl and was named to the 1958 College Football All-America Team.
 In 1959, he played on the Orangemen's national championship squad with future Heisman Trophy winner Ernie Davis.
-The Baltimore Colts selected him as an offensive tackle in the third round of the 1959 NFL Draft, and immediately traded him to the Detroit Lions; but he suffered a serious shoulder injury in the College All-Star Game, and never played for the Lions.
+The Detroit Lions selected him as an offensive tackle in the third round of the 1959 NFL draft; however, he suffered a serious shoulder injury in the College All-Star Game, and never played for the Lions.
 He was traded in 1960 to the Minnesota Vikings, who released him at the end of the season.
-The AFL Buffalo Bills picked him up in 1961, but a knee injury forced his retirement after only two games.
+The AFL Buffalo Bills picked him up in 1961, although a severe knee injury forced his retirement after only two games.

 Umpiring career

-Luciano began umpiring in the Class A Florida State League in 1964.
-He was promoted to the Double-A Eastern League in 1965 and the Triple-A International League in 1967.
+Luciano began umpiring in the Class A Florida State League in 1964, was promoted to the Double-A Eastern League in 1965 and the Triple-A International League in 1967.
 In 1969, he became a Major League umpire, in the American League, and remained so until his retirement just before the 1980 regular season.

 As an umpire he was known for his flamboyant calls, particularly his habit of "shooting out" players.
 "My personal record is 16 shots; Bill Haller counted them," he wrote.
 "I started screaming my calls and leaping in the air, making an attraction out of myself.
 The fans loved it.
 Naturally, the League officials hated it."

 For all his antics, his skills were respected by the players: In a 1974 Major League Baseball Players Association poll, Luciano was one of only two American League umpires rated "excellent."

 In addition to making theatrical events of routine outs, he was considered an "individualist" who played fast and loose with the league's rules of conduct.
 For example, rather than working from behind second base as mandated by the American League, he would frequently stand between the pitcher and the base, National League-style.
 He refused to call balks, insisting that the official definition was too vague to permit consistent enforcement.
 "I never called a balk in my life," he wrote.
 "I didn't understand the rule."
 He once congratulated Oakland infielder Sal Bando as he rounded the bases after hitting a home run to end a long slump.
 "The third baseman was looking at me as if I were slightly out of my mind," he wrote.
 "But before he could say a word, I said firmly, 'It's okay.
 We're Italian.' " In 1973 during spring training, he switched positions and hats with Buddy Bell, playing a portion of an inning at third base while Bell umpired.
 (Both were reprimanded by the League.)